 Brought Down to Normal: Francoise once loses her powers while in the mountains, and under certain conditions as well.

 But Not Too Foreign: Averted with a passion.
 The 00-Numbers are explicitly all non-Japanese, to the point that they come from eras and backgrounds that largely prevent them from even traveling out of their home countries.
-Joe is the exception, being half-Japanese and half-American, but he was born and raised in Japan - and got bullied for being bi-racial and a bastard.
+Joe is the exception, being half-Japanese and having a father of an unspecified ethnicity, but he was born and raised in Japan - and got bullied and ostracized by society for being biracial and a bastard.

 Cat Smile: Dr. Kozumi.
 Once you see it, you can't unsee it.